paradisec-archive/PARADISEC_workflows/06_audio_digitising.md

 | Zoom H4N Pro <br> [Link](https://zoomcorp.com/en/jp/handy-recorders/handheld-recorders/h4n-pro/){:target="_blank"}       | 44.1/48/96kHz, 16/24bit WAV; internal X/Y stereo mic, 2 XLR external mic inputs *(with phantom power)*, 3.5mm mic input, powered by 2 AA batteries or USB, records to SD/SDHC cards |

 To be able to digitise a tape, you need to find a playback device.
 These are increasingly becoming harder to source.

-I managed to locate a Panasonic shoe-box style tape player and a Marantz field recorder to trial a digitising set-up.
+Pictured below ia a Panasonic shoe-box style tape player connected to a Zoom H4N Pro (cable configueation: 3.5mm headphone jack output from the Panasonic to an input mic of the Zoom H4N Pro using a 6.35mm phone adapter).
+The Zoom is then attached to a laptop via the Audio I/F USB interface of the Zoom device.
+This allowed me to use the Wavepad software to record the audio.
+This option is limited to 44 or 48kHz sampling rates.

   <p align="center">